sapyao/fantasy-pickem-simulator/README.md

 - **Flex Mode**: Toggle between PowerPlay and Flex modes
 - **Save Picks**: Save your picks and simulate results
 - **Past Picks**: View history of your previous pick slips
+- **User Accounts**: Register and login to save your balance
+- **Balance Tracking**: Each account starts with $1,000 balance that persists between sessions

 ## Usage

+1. Register for an account or continue as a guest
-1. Browse the available player props
+2. Browse the available player props
-2. Click "Over" or "Under" to add a pick to your slip
+3. Click "Over" or "Under" to add a pick to your slip
-3. Toggle between PowerPlay and Flex modes
+4. Toggle between PowerPlay and Flex modes
-4. Enter your bet amount
+5. Enter your bet amount
-5. Click "Save Picks" to simulate and save your picks
+6. Click "Save Picks" to simulate and save your picks
-6. View past picks by clicking "Load Past Picks"
+7. View past picks by clicking "Load Past Picks"
+8. Your balance is automatically saved with your account

 ## Development